HumzaImran/Calculator/README.md

 # Calculator

 ## About
 Welcome to Simple Calculator.
-A calculator coded in C which allows basic functions.
+A calculator coded in C which allows basic calculator functions.

 ## Functions
 In this calculator you are required to enter an operand followed by an operator and then a secondary operand.